braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 alias: "/api/api_campaigns/transactional_campaigns"
 ---

-# Transactional email campaigns
+# Transactional Email campaigns

-> This reference article covers how to create a Transactional Campaign in the Braze dashboard and generate a `campaign_id` to include in your API calls for our [Transactional Email API endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_transactional_message).
+> This reference article covers how to create a Transactional Email campaign in the Braze dashboard and generate a `campaign_id` to include in your API calls for our [Transactional Email API endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_transactional_message).

 Transactional Emails are emails sent to facilitate an agreed-upon transaction between you and your customers.
 You can create Transactional Email campaigns to send automated, non-promotional email messages, such as: